 Why Won’t You Leave Christianity Alone?

-Among the myriad voices of atheism out there today, I tend to be counted with the more conciliatory ones.
-Other atheists still give me a hard time about that, in fact, and I have my own reasons for remaining that way (four in particular).
-Usually I do what I can to not come right out and aim for the root of people’s belief system because I’m not as concerned about people believing in gods as I am about how they treat one another.
+Among the myriad voices of atheism out there today, I count myself among the more conciliatory ones.
+In fact, other atheists still give me a hard time about that, and I have my own reasons for remaining that way (four in particular).
+Usually I do what I can to avoid attacking the roots of people’s belief system because I’m not as concerned about people believing in gods as I am about how they treat one another.
 I really don’t think the direct approach is as effective, anyway, since time and experience have proven that people’s most central beliefs are encompassed by a bulky, cumbersome suit of philosophical armor.

 So why am I taking aim at the credibility of the entire Christian faith today?
 Well, why shouldn’t I?
 I don’t think its story is true, and worst of all I believe it has a number of elements within it which are fundamentally anti-humanistic.
 I have a major problem with that.

-And as they say, turnabout is fair play, you know?
+And as they say, turnabout is fair play.
 I have to put up with endless solicitations and evangelisms and “evandalisms” and pretty much every passive-aggressive form of proselytization you can imagine on a daily basis where I live.
 I’ve got teachers at my kids’ school calling all atheists “fools” and telling us we should celebrate “April Fool’s Day” as our own holiday because that’s what we are.
-Incidentally, that guy used to be my headmaster back when I taught for a private Christian school near me years ago.
+Incidentally, that guy used to be my headmaster back when I taught for a private Christian school years ago.
 But I digress.